OpenDDRmobi/openddr-csharp/simple/README.md

 ==============
 Dear OpenDDR user,

-this is the ALPHA version of the C# W3C Simple API Client for OpenDDR!
+This is the 1.0.3 version of the C# W3C Simple API Client for OpenDDR!

 We implemented all the features of OpenDDR Java version (except Group Aspect Identification), but we still need to improve performance.